Super Smash Bros. Ultimate (Series) Accessibility Report

 We've documented 1 accessibility feature for Audio in Super Smash Bros.
 Ultimate which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Similar Games With More Accessibility Features for Audio

 If you want to play Super Smash Bros.
 Ultimate, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Super Smash Bros.
-Ultimate has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Super Smash Bros.
+Ultimate which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication

 This is how players communicate with each other in online games.
 This can be to plan strategy, chat as they play or co-ordinate resources.

 No Online Chat (Or Preset Phrases Only): Game is played online but no verbal or textual player communication.
 This includes games that offer player-to-player communication with word-less icons, sounds or preset phrases.

 Similar Games With More Accessibility Features for Communication